TheENGR/Bachellor-Party/IronMan/README.md

 The spell's damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).
 ### 1st Level
+#### Faerie Fire
+*1st-level evocation*
+___
+- **Casting Time:** 1 action
+- **Range:** 60 feet
+- **Components:** V
+- **Duration:** Concentration, up to 1 minute
+---
+Each object in a 20-foot cube within range is outlined in blue, green, or violet light (your choice).
+Any creature in the area when the spell is cast is also outlined in light if it fails a Dexterity saving throw.
+For the duration, objects and affected creatures shed dim light in a 10-foot radius.

+Any attack roll against an affected creature or object has advantage if the attacker can see it, and the affected creature or object can't benefit from being invisible.
+#### Identify
+*1st-level divination (ritual)*
+___
+- **Casting Time:** 1 minute
+- **Range:** Touch
+- **Components:** V, S, M (a pearl worth at least 100 gp and an owl feather)
+- **Duration:** Instantaneous
+---
+You choose one object that you must touch throughout the casting of the spell.
+If it is a magic item or some other magic-imbued object, you learn its properties and how to use them, whether it requires attunement to use, and how many charges it has, if any.
+You learn whether any spells are affecting the item and what they are.
+If the item was created by a spell, you learn which spell created it.

+If you instead touch a creature throughout the casting, you learn what spells, if any, are currently affecting it.
+#### Detect Magic
+*1st-level divination (ritual)*
+___
+- **Casting Time:** 1 action
+- **Range:** Self
+- **Components:** V, S
+- **Duration:** Concentration, up to 10 minutes
+---
+For the duration, you sense the presence of magic within 30 feet of you.
+If you sense magic in this way, you can use your action to see a faint aura around any visible creature or object in the area that bears magic, and you learn its school of magic, if any.

+The spell can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.
+#### Feather Fall
+*1st-level transmutation*
+___
+- **Casting Time:** 1 reaction, which you take when you or a creature within 60 feet of you falls
+- **Range:** 60 feet
+- **Components:** V, M (a small feather or a piece of down)
+- **Duration:** 1 minute
+---
+Choose up to five falling creatures within range.
+A falling creature's rate of descent slows to 60 feet per round until the spell ends.
+If the creature lands before the spell ends, it takes no falling damage and can land on its feet, and the spell ends for that creature.
+#### Magic Missile
+*1st-level evocation*
+___
+- **Casting Time:** 1 action
+- **Range:** 120 feet
+- **Components:** V, S
+- **Duration:** Instantaneous
+---
+You create three glowing darts of magical force.
+Each dart hits a creature of your choice that you can see within range.
+A dart deals 1d4 + 1 force damage to its target.
+The darts all strike simultaneously, and you can direct them to hit one creature or several.

+***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the spell creates one more dart for each slot level above 1st.
+#### Thunderwave
+*1st-level evocation*
+___
+- **Casting Time:** 1 action
+- **Range:** Self (15-foot cube)
+- **Components:** V, S
+- **Duration:** Instantaneous
+---
+A wave of thunderous force sweeps out from you.
+Each creature in a 15-foot cube originating from you must make a Constitution saving throw.
+On a failed save, a creature takes 2d8 thunder damage and is pushed 10 feet away from you.
+On a successful save, the creature takes half as much damage and isn't pushed.

+In addition, unsecured objects that are completely within the area of effect are automatically pushed 10 feet away from you by the spell's effect, and the spell emits a thunderous boom audible out to 300 feet.

+***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 2d8 for each slot level above 1st.
 ### 2nd Level